-What’s the difference between a hammer toe and clawed toe?
+What’s the difference between a hammer toe and claw toe?

 Hammer toes and clawed toes can be:

-- Flexible: The affected toes can still be straightened by hand
+- Flexible: The affected toes can still be straightened with your hands

 Signs and Symptoms That You Are Developing A Toe Deformity